-There is evidence to show that static postures may affect motor-control strategies (Mitchell et al, 2008; O'Sullivan et al 2017; Perich et al 2006).
-In other words, as I often tell my patients, "how you sit determines how you move".
+There is evidence to show that static postures may affect the way we move (Mitchell et al, 2008; O'Sullivan et al 2017; Perich et al 2006).
+In other words, as I often tell my patients, "how you sit determines how you bend".
 Or as O'Sullivan et al (2017) describe it, "a postural signature may be carried into dynamic tasks".
 In support of this, a study in undergraduate nurses with and without LBP showed that sitting posture was related to posture while bending and lifting (Mitchell et al 2008).
 Numerous studies have found a link between faulty movement patterns and LBP.
-One study in adolescent rowers found that those with LBP were more likely to position their spines closer to end range flexion (Ng et al 2015).
+One study in adolescent rowers found that those with LBP were more likely to position their spines closer to end range bending (Ng et al 2015).
 It is probable that individual movement patterns affect vulnerability to low back stress in other sports as well.
 Posture:

 A 'flat back' posture has been purported to increase the risk of back injury (Adams et al 1999; Scannell & McGill 2009; Smith et al 2008).
-Such a posture equates to a more flexed spine, and this is observed in most people when they sit.
+Such a posture equates to a more bent spine, and this is observed in most people when they sit.
 I would propose that individuals who, from a very young age, engage in minimal physical activity and sit frequently, will be more likely to develop a flat back posture.
 This assertion is not yet supported by any research.
 And from my years of observing posture and treating LBP, I would also propose that those who sit with their spines in greater flexion (a "reversed" lumbar curve), will be more vulnerable to bending-related injury, and more likely to suffer recurrent LBP

-Proprioception:
+'Proprioception':

+Proprioception is the sense we have of knowing where all our joints are in relation to one another.
 Research has clearly demonstrated that people with persistent LBP demonstrate proprioceptive deficits when compared to healthy individuals (Astefelack et al 2013; Elgueta-Cancino, et al 2015).
-Research has also shown that lumbar spine repositioning sense (i.e. proprioception) is reduced after sitting slumped for as little as 5 minutes (Dolan & Green 2006).
+Research has also shown that lumbar spine repositioning sense - the ability to be able to actively regain 'good posture', is reduced after sitting slumped for as little as 5 minutes (Dolan & Green 2006).
 Epidemiological studies: